 - Misuse of Prescription Pain Relievers: The Buzz Takes Your Breath Away.
 Permanently.
 (Food and Drug Administration)

-- Teens Mix Prescription Opioids with Other Substances (National Institute on Drug Abuse)
+- Opioid Facts for Teens (National Institute on Drug Abuse) - PDF Also in Spanish